Skip to main content

 Key Concepts

-The lithosphere is Earth's outermost solid
+The lithosphere is the outer crust

-Igneous rocks form from the solidification
+Igneous rocks form by the solidification

 Learning Objectives